rdrr1990/kerasformula/mohanty_kerasformula.md

 library(rtweet)                        # see https://github.com/mkearney/rtweet
 ```

-Let's look at \#rstats tweets (excluding retweets) as of January 16, 2018 at 16:47.
+Let's look at \#rstats tweets (excluding retweets) for a six-day period ending January 16, 2018 at 16:47.
 This happens to give us a nice reasonable number of observations to work with in terms of runtime (and the purpose of this document is to show syntax, not build particularly predictive models).

 ``` r
 library(rtweet)